BashithaAnthony/iot-iv-fluid-monitoring-system/README.md

 * Designed embedded system for fluid level measurement
 * Developed IoT communication system
-* Integrated Firebase for real-time data updates
+* Designed the pcb using Altium
 * Assisted in hardware design and testing